nothingrotf/blog/articles/game-of-life.md

 ## Engine

-We need to define some constants to use along the code:
+First, lets define some constants to use along the code:

 - WIDTH = Width of the table;
 - HEIGHT = Height of the table;